MatthewMWR/TracePeek/README.md

 TraceEvent, and by extension TracePeek, can parse the payloads of Manifest style events and Tracelogging/EventSource style events.
 For old-school WPP events use other toolchains like tracefmt.

 ### Levels and Keywords
-For providers with a mix of high and low volume events, filtering by ETW Levels and Keywords can be necessary for effefficiently limiting event volume.
+For providers with a mix of high and low volume events, filtering by ETW Levels and Keywords is the most efficient way to limit event volume and avoid events you don't want.
 Like xperf, TracePeek allows for passing Levels and Keywords along with provider names.
 For example, -Providers 'Microsoft-Windows-Winlogon:0xFFFF:0xFFFFFFFFFFFFFFFF' is equivalent to -Providers 'Microsoft-Windows-Winlogon'